DynaMoHack/DynaHack/doc/README.oprops.md

 actual number of items destroyed is instead stored in a caller-supplied int pointer.

-Before continuing, note that DynaHack splits out the effects for Vorpal Blade/The Tsurugi of Muramasa (beheading and bisecting) and Stormbringer (life draining) into helper functions called artifact_hit_drainlife() and artifact_hit_behead() respectively.
+Before continuing, note that DynaMoHack splits out the effects for Vorpal Blade/The Tsurugi of Muramasa (beheading and bisecting) and Stormbringer (life draining) into helper functions called artifact_hit_drainlife() and artifact_hit_behead() respectively.
 I would recommend this change even to